PivotalFuture/CameraTraps/api/README.md

 The [batch_processing](batch_processing) folder includes the API itself, tools for working with the results the API generates, and support for integrating our API output with other tools.

+Upcoming improvements:
+- [ ] Adapt `runserver.py` to use the newest version of the AI4E API Framework
+- [ ] More checks on the input container and image list SAS keys